 - Never operate on slopes greater than 15°. - Select slow ground speed before driving onto a slope.
-Use extra caution when operating on slopes with a rear-mounted grass catcher. - Mow across the face of slopes, not up and down, use caution when changing direction on slopes and do NOT start or stop on a slope.
+Use extra caution when operating on slopes with a rearmounted grass catcher. - Avoid turning down slopes; if possible turn up slopes.
+Use caution when changing direction on slopes and do NOT start or stop on a slope.

-- Never allow passengers to ride on the unit. - Before leaving the operator's position for any reason, engage the parking brake, disengage the PTO, stop the engine and remove the key. - To reduce fire hazard, keep the engine, rider and mower free of grass, leaves and excess grease.
+- · Never allow passengers to ride on the unit. - Before leaving the operator's position for any reason, engage the parking brake, disengage the PTO, stop the engine and remove the key. - To reduce fire hazard, keep the engine, rider and mower free of grass, leaves and excess grease.
 Do NOT stop or park rider over dry leaves, grass or combustible materials. - Fuel is highly flammable and must be handled with care.
 Never fill the tank when the engine is still hot from recent operation.
 Do NOT allow open flame, smoking or matches in the area.
 Avoid over-filling and wipe up any spills.